 Work should be carried out to all trees on a regular basis according to their needs.
-Therefore, we will adopt biannual inspections of Highway trees and a 5 yearly inspection regime for other trees.
+Therefore we will adopt a cyclical approach to tree management, which will require us to do an inventory of all trees so that pruning and inspection schedules can be organised accordingly.
 A cyclical tree work regime brings the following benefits:

-- Discovering dead or dying trees sooner and officer time can be targeted more effectively
+- discovering dead or dying trees sooner and officer time can be targeted more effectively

 - All trees receive attention so that few will become excessively overgrown before the next pruning cycle

 - Fewer complaints

 - Maintain improved appearance of roads

 - Reduce insurance claims